mastershadow/roccatello.it/site/content/home/about.md

 <p lang="en" class="mt-4 text-muted fst-italic">
-I'm Eduard Roccatello, co-founder and CTO of 3DGIS, an Italian GIS company, where I lead 3D geospatial R&D and the ISO/IEC 27001 information security management system.
+I'm Eduard Roccatello, co-founder and CTO of 3DGIS, an Italian GIS company, where I lead 3D geospatial R&D and the company's ISO/IEC 27001 (information security) and ISO 9001 (quality) management systems.
 I'm the lead software architect of the Cityvu project and a long time developer of the Xfce Desktop Environment, and I taught Spatial Data Infrastructures at the IUAV University of Venice.
 I write both in Italian and in English, depending on the topic.